JRCSTU/wltp/README.rst

 an experiment.

 First you have to create a :mod:`~wltp.model` containing the input-data required for running a single experiment.
-You construct the model-trees from:
+The :class:`~wltp.model.ModelMaker` constructs a model-tree from:

 * Sequences,
 * Dictionaries,